 "Grito" is a statement made of the rights he demanded for the Mexican people; VIVA LA LIBERTAD, VIVA LA JUSTICIA, VIVA LA IGUALDAD, VIVA MEXICO!!!
 I make these same requests today!
 Que Viva todas las personas de este mundo!
 Thank you!
 Familia Moreno Guzmán.

-If you’d like to learn more about our Mindbody United Employee Resource Group, our efforts, and how equity, diversity, and inclusivity come to life at Mindbody, please visit the EDI Resource Center.
+If you’d like to learn more about our Mindbody United Employee Resource Group, our efforts, and how equity, diversity, inclusion, and belonging come to life at Mindbody, please visit the DEIB Resource Center.

 Join our growing wellness community on Instagram.